 The FDA regulates virtually all aspects of a medical device design, development, testing, manufacturing, labeling, storage, record keeping, adverse event reporting, sale, promotion, distribution and shipping.
 Before a new medical device, including a new intended use, indication, or claim for an existing product, can be marketed in the United States, it must first receive either premarket approval or 510(k) clearance from the FDA, unless an exemption exists.
 Either process can be expensive, lengthy and unpredictable.
-The FDA's 510(k) clearance process generally takes from one to three years, but each can last longer.
+The FDA's 510(k) clearance process generally takes from three to twelve months, and premarket approval generally takes from one to three years, but each can last longer.
 Additionally, outside of the United States, our products are subject to clearances and approvals by foreign FDA counterparts.
 In order to market our products internationally, we must obtain licenses or approvals from these governmental agencies, which could include local requirements, safety standards, testing or certifications, and can be time consuming, burdensome and uncertain.
-Despite the time, effort and cost, there can be no assurance that a particular device or a modification of a device will be approved or cleared by the FDA, or any foreign product, which may limit the market for those products, and how those products can be promoted.
+Despite the time, effort and cost, there can be no assurance that a particular device or a modification of a device will be approved or cleared by the FDA, or any foreign governmental agency in a timely fashion, if at all.
+Even if we are granted regulatory clearances or approvals, they may include significant limitations on the indicated uses of the product, which may limit the market for those products, and how those products can be promoted.

 Medical devices may only be marketed for the indications for which they are approved or cleared.
 The FDA and other foreign governments also may change their policies, adopt additional regulations, or revise existing regulations, each of which could prevent or delay approval or clearance of our device, or could impact our ability to market our currently approved or cleared devices.
 We are also subject to medical device reporting regulations, which require us to report to the FDA and other international governmental agencies if our products cause or contribute to a death or a serious injury, or malfunction in a way that would likely cause or contribute to a death or a serious injury.
 Further, we are subject to the QSR in the United States and ISO 13485 certification in many international markets, ongoing compliance with which is necessary to receive and maintain FDA and other international clearances or approvals to market new products or to continue to market a cleared or approved product in the United States or globally.
-After a product is placed in the market, we are also subject to oversight by the FDA and Federal Trade Commission related to the advertising and promotion of our products to ensure our claims are consistent with our advertising is not false or misleading.
+After a product is placed in the market, we are also subject to oversight by the FDA and Federal Trade Commission related to the advertising and promotion of our products to ensure our claims are consistent with our regulatory clearances, that there is scientific data to substantiate our claims, and that our advertising is not false or misleading.
 Our products are also subject to state regulations and various international laws and regulations.